Observer Design over Hypercomplex Quaternions: Abstract

 \section{Abstract}

 We develop observer design over hypercomplex quaternions in a characteristic-polynomial-free framework.
-Using the standard right-module convention, we derive a right observable companion form and its companion polynomial that encodes error dynamics via right-eigenvalue similarity classes.
-The design mirrors the real/complex case—coefficient updates in companion coordinates, followed by a similarity back—yet avoids determinants, characteristic/minimal polynomials, and Cayley–Hamilton identities that do not transfer to quaternions.
-We also give an Ackermann-type construction for the important case of closed-loop companion polynomials with real coefficients, ensuring similarity-equivariant evaluation.
-The results yield simple recipes for full-order observers directly over quaternions, clarify the role of right spectra and their similarity classes, and pinpoint when classical one-shot formulas remain valid.
-Numerical examples illustrate the method and advantages over vectorized or complex-adjoint surrogates.
+Using the standard right-module convention, we derive a right observable companion form and companion polynomial that encode error dynamics through right-eigenvalue similarity classes.
+We also give an Ackermann-type formula for real-coefficient target polynomials, where polynomial evaluation is similarity-equivariant.
+The resulting recipes place observer poles directly over quaternions and clarify when companion-coordinate updates and one-shot Ackermann formulas remain valid.